Graphical law beneath each written natural language

 We plot $\frac{lnf}{lnf_{max}}$ vs $\frac{lnk}{lnk_{lim}}$ for the languages(\cite{French}-\cite{Abor}) .
 On each plot we superimpose a curve of magnetisation.
 For French, German and Garo languages, Bragg-Williams curve in presence of little magnetic field, $c=0.01$, is placed as a comparator.
 For Hindi, Khasi, Abor-Miri Bragg-Williams line is used as a fit.

 We observe that the German, Khasi, Hindi and Abor-Miri are not matched with Bragg-Williams line, in presence or, absence of magnetic field, fully in fig.\ref{adjective1}.
 We then ignore the letters with the highest and next highest number of adjectives and redo the plot, normalising the $lnf$s with next-to-next-to-maximum $lnf_{nextnextmax}$, and starting from $k=3$.
-We see, to our surprise, that the resulting points almost fall on the Bragg-Williams line for Hindi , Abor-Miri languages and on Bethe lines for $\gamma=4, 4.1$ neighbours for Khasi and German languages.
+We see, to our surprise, that the resulting points almost fall on the Bragg-Williams line for Hindi , Abor-Miri languages; on BP(4,$\beta H=0$) and BP(4,$\beta H=0.02$) for Khasi and German languages respectively.

-Hence, we can put the six languages in the following classification
+Hence, we can put the six languages in the following classification:

-We also observe that the pointslines in the fig.\ref{Figure3} for German and Khasi appear like Spin-Glass magnetisation curve,\cite{SpinGlass}, in presence of magnetic field, if we leave the maximum and the next-to-maximum points.
+We also observe that the pointslines in the fig.\ref{Figure3} for German and Khasi appear like Spin-Glass magnetisation curve, \cite{SpinGlass1, SpinGlass7, SpinGlass2, SpinGlass3, SpinGlass4, SpinGlass5, SpinGlass6}, in presence of magnetic field, if we leave the maximum and the next-to-maximum points.

 \end{section}

 \begin{section}{Conclusion} From the figures (fig.\ref{adjective1}-fig.\ref{adjective3}), hence, we tend to conjecture, behind each written language there is a curve of magnetisation, even if adjectives only are considered.